-The Black-African grouping experienced the highest growth rate between 2011 and 2020, followed by the Asian population but with the latter grouping limited in numbers.
-It is important to note the composition of the population with specific reference to the Black-African and Coloured groupings.
-In this regard, the Black-African grouping was 63% of the total population in 2011 and 65,4% in 2020.
-The Coloured grouping also experienced an increase in the percentage share of the total population from 2011 to 2020.
-Together, these groupings comprised more than 90% of the population since 2001, a trend that will continue and strengthen.
+The Black-African grouping stayed the same in 2022 as in 2011 at 63%.
+The Coloured grouping experienced an increase in the percentage share of the total population from 2011 to 2022.
+Together, these groupings comprised more than 94% of the population since 2001.
 Hence, key questions in considering any future growth and development path for Umsobomvu should be the extent of the resources used by and allocated to these groupings, and whether this occurs on well-located land or on peripheral land.